catseye/ALPACA/doc/ALPACA.markdown

 The encoding of the text of an ALPACA description is not defined; any encoding may be used.
-However, for interchange purposes, ALPACA descriptions are typically encoded in UTF-8.
+However, for interchange purposes, ALPACA descriptions are typically encoded in UTF-8 and contained in text files.

 Syntax
 ------